-Retention of Title can be a complex affair unless the clause is unambiguous in its content, and delivered in a manner that cannot be disputed by the debtor.
+Retention of Title (ROT) can be a complex affair unless the clause is unambiguous in its content, and delivered in a manner that cannot be disputed by the debtor.
 It often forms part of a written contract between the supplier and their purchaser, and is likely to have been discussed at some point during negotiations.

-A problem can arise, however, when a creditor assumes that they have a right to reclaim unpaid stock, but the debtor company refuses to recognise the clause, or claims to have no knowledge of its existence.
+Problems can arise, however, when a creditor assumes that they have a right to reclaim unpaid stock, but the debtor company refuses to recognise the clause, or claims to have no knowledge of its existence.

 Begbies Traynor has wide experience in this area, and can work on behalf of creditors attempting to enforce a retention of title claim.

 But what can creditors do to enforce a claim they make against an insolvent debtor?
 The Official Receiver or insolvency practitioner appointed to deal with the insolvency will request more information:

 Documentary evidence could take the form of a contract that includes the clause, signed by both parties, and would provide irrefutable proof that the creditor has a valid claim.
 Sometimes a clause is included in an invoice specifically sent before the goods are delivered, and incorporates a statement that receipt signifies acceptance of all terms.

 In some cases a document may not have been signed by the debtor, but the retention of title issue was pointed out to them as an available route should the purchasing company become insolvent.

 Although some industries commonly use retention of title to protect suppliers, it is always the responsibility of the creditor to provide the information needed to prove its existence.

 This is an important document that allows creditors to explain the circumstances of their claim, why the clause was introduced, and their expectations in recovering the stock.
 This helps to establish a creditor’s rights to ownership, and allows the Official Receiver or appointed IP to fully understand the background to their claim.